SpehleonLP/IK-Guide/VolumeSolver.md

         maxCanAbsorb = min(abs(boneCoeff), abs(errorAmount));
         errorCorrections[boneIndex][axis] = maxCanAbsorb * sign(errorAmount);
     }

-    // Recalculate constant term: d = -dot(origin, [a,b,c])
-    // The way to think about this, is imagine we extrude all the non-manifold parts of the mesh,
-    // and join to a single vertex, that we place where the root of the bone affecting these vertices is.
-    // as in the prior example of the sleeve: the elbow becomes the root.
-    // so the non-manifold issues have been contained in a reasonable way. errorCorrections[boneIndex].w = -dot(boneOrigins[boneIndex], errorCorrections[boneIndex].xyz);

     // Calculate what error is left over after this bone absorbed what it could leftoverError = errorToHandle - errorCorrections[boneIndex];